NativeScript/docs-v7/modules.md

 # Core UI Modules
 + [ui/core/dependency-observable](./ApiReference/ui/core/dependency-observable/HOW-TO.md) - contains the DependencyObservable class, which represents an extended Observable object that uses Property instances for value backing mechanism.
-+ ui/core/bindable - contains the Bindable class, which represents an extended DependencyObservable object that supports data-binding.
-+ ui/core/proxy - contains the Proxy class, which is an extended Bindable class that that serves as a proxy between a JavaScript object and a native object.
-+ ui/core/view - contains the View class, which is the base class for all UI components.
 + [text/formatted-string](./ApiReference/text/formatted-string/HOW-TO.md) - contains the FormattedString and Span classes, which are used to create a formatted (rich text) strings.

 # Panels